ali-who/Data_Science_Recommendation_Engines/README.md

 To determine which articles to show to each user, I will be performing a study of the data available on the IBM Watson Studio platform.
 I can create my account to become a part of their community and get a better understanding of their data by creating an account on the platform [here](https://eu-gb.dataplatform.cloud.ibm.com/login?preselect_region=true).

 ### Tasks
-The project will be divided into the following tasks
+The project will be divided into the following tasks:

 I. Exploratory Data Analysis